MUS SELF-FUNDED WORKERS'

 - Montana State University Safety and Risk Management

 - University of Montana Environmental Health and Risk Management

 - University of Montana – MT Tech Environmental Health and Safety

-- Montana DOL – Safety and Health Bureau – Strives to raise the awareness of Montana employers and employees about workplace safety and health through inspection, consultation, technical assistance and training.
+- Montana DLI – Safety and Health Bureau– Strives to raise the awareness of Montana employers and employees about workplace safety and health through inspection, consultation, technical assistance and training.

-- Workers’ Compensation Claims Assistance Bureau - MT DOL offers claim assistance to any employee in the state.
-The MT DOL is an excellent outside resource for answers to questions regarding workers’ compensation.
+- Workers’ Compensation Claims Assistance Bureau - MT DLI offers claim assistance to any employee in the state.
+The MT DLI is an excellent outside resource for answers to questions regarding workers’ compensation.

 - Compensation Plan Number 1 (Self-Insured) – Montana University System self-funds workers’ compensation under the Plan 1 and is subject to the statutes in this section.

 - Administrative Rules of Montana (ARM), Dept. of Labor - Administrative rules are agency regulations, standards or statements that implement, interpret, or set law or policy.
 Agencies are given rulemaking authority through the legislative process.

 - WorksafeMT – A public/private partnership dedicated to reducing workplace injuries/illnesses and assisting Montana employers and employees in returning workers safely back to work.